yeranosyanvahan/TLSTerminator/README.md

 It requires 2 proxies to be set up: one on the client side and the other is supposed to go on a server.

 It is now in development.
-The way it works is pretty simple
+The way it works is pretty simple.

 On server side create a **docker-compose.yaml** file

 ## Getting Started
 The best way to getting started is through docker [docker and docker-compose](https://docs.docker.com/engine/install/)